How Congress Works

 - Majority Leader

-Elected by Democratic Caucus, and serves as primary advocate for the party’s agenda.
+Elected by the majority Caucus, and serves as primary advocate for the party’s agenda.

 - Majority Whip

 Mobilizes support for party’s positions on key votes and works to maintain lines of communication between party leadership and rank-and-file Members.

 Works with the caucuses and as a liaison to the Appropriations Committee.